comprobo25/comprobo25.github.io/in-class/day14.md

 ## For Next Time

 * Keep on working on the computer vision project
-* Readings for next Robots and Society discussion
+* Readings for our class discussion Friday on [Ethical Issues in Computer Vision](https://olin.instructure.com/courses/460/assignments/7725).
-   * <a-no-proxy href="https://time.com/5876604/machines-jobs-coronavirus/"> Job Loss and Replacement </a-no-proxy>

-## Robots and Society Discussion
-* Environmental Impact of Robotics: <a-no-proxy href="https://docs.google.com/presentation/d/1gbDIunTkPLSk01Maq3cgX6IXZmVbTU7qcbXtWda3TwM/edit?usp=sharing">Slides here </a-no-proxy>

 ## Keypoints, Descriptors, and Keypoint Matching

-The slides for today on keypoints and descriptors are available [here](https://docs.google.com/presentation/d/1gbDIunTkPLSk01Maq3cgX6IXZmVbTU7qcbXtWda3TwM/view).
+Use this link access the [slides for today on keypoints and descriptors](https://docs.google.com/presentation/d/1gbDIunTkPLSk01Maq3cgX6IXZmVbTU7qcbXtWda3TwM/view).

 We have included two scripts to help you get a better sense of how these things work in practice.
 Try running the following demos (make sure you have pulled from upstream first).